/

 • Detect diseases in their early stages

-• Guide physicians in determining the most effective treatment plan
+• Guide effective treatment plans

-• Monitor the progress of disease treatment
+• Monitor disease progression

-• Conduct medical research and clinical trials
+• Support medical research and clinical trials

 Types of Diagnostic Imaging Modalities